Civil Engineer Technician

 Assistant County Engineer

-POSITION: Assistant County Engineer
+Classification: Assistant County Engineer

-SALARY: Commensurate with qualifications and experience
+Salary: Commensurate with qualifications and experience

-JOB REQUIREMENTS: Applicant must be task oriented and possess the following:
+Job Requirements: Applicant must be task oriented and possess the following:

 •Registered Professional Engineer in the State of Illinois.